 I’m also pretty demanding in terms of folks thinking for themselves and getting things done.
 If we don’t get things done, people suffer.
 We cannot mess around.
 If we mess around, newborns are being born suboptimal and with dirty genes.

 Me: You mention scents being harmful in Dirty Genes.
 Does this include quality essential oils?

 Dr. Lynch: It can yes.
 Some essential oils are pretty toxic stuff as the manufacturing processes are horrible.
 It’s very important to know how essential oils are produced.
-They also have a biochemical impact on the body so the right ones must be used and wrong ones avoided.
+They also have a biochemical impact on the body so the right ones must be used and the wrong ones avoided.
 I’m no expert here.

 Me: In your opinion, it is safe or advised to consume peanuts/peanut butter due to aflatoxin dangers?
-I have seen varying ideas on this, and personally I love peanut butter.
+I have seen varying ideas on this, and personally, I love peanut butter.

 Dr. Lynch: I hear you.
 I’d be cautious.
 It’s problematic for so many.
 I love PB as well.
 Sometimes I can handle it and other times it makes my bile like concrete in my gallbladder.